Contents

 John M. Hoffmann

 This appendix is concerned with the most important sources for the history of Harvard College in its first half century, 1636 to 1686.
 These records, entered in three volumes denominated by President Benjamin Wadsworth as College Books I, II, and III, have been insufficiently described and understood by Harvard historians.
 While the second of these volumes was burned in 1764, the first and third are still extant and have been printed in Part I of this series of Harvard, College Records.
-Although Albert Matthews as editor clarified the pagination and identified much of the handwriting, he did not indicate to any extent the character or circumstances of the first College Books.332 It is the purpose of this appendix to suggest the probable sequence of entries in Book I, to reconstruct Book II from other sources that have survived, and to establish a late date for the compilation of Book III.
+Although Albert Matthews as editor clarified the pagination and identified much of the handwriting, he did not indicate to any extent the character or circumstances of the first College Books.

 College Book I